Nicktoons: Attack of the Toybots

-Nicktoons: Attack of the Toybots (known as SpongeBob to Nakamatachi: Toybot no Kougeki in Japan, and SpongeBob and Friends: Attack of the Toybots in PAL regions) is a 2007 video game sequel to the 2005 game Nicktoons Unite! and 2006 game Nicktoons: Battle for Volcano Island.
-It was released on Wii, Nintendo DS, Game Boy Advance, and PlayStation 2.
+Nicktoons: Attack of the Toybots (known as SpongeBob to Nakamatachi: Toybot no Kougeki in Japan, and SpongeBob SquarePants and Friends: Attack of the Toybots in PAL regions) is an action-adventure video game developed by Blue Tongue Entertainment and published by THQ for the Wii and PlayStation 2.
+Natsume Co., Ltd. developed an abridged version for the Nintendo DS while Firemint also did for the Game Boy Advance.

-The game features a dozen playable characters from various Nicktoons properties of the time, including The Adventures of Jimmy Neutron: Boy Genius, The Fairly OddParents, Danny Phantom, SpongeBob SquarePants, Invader Zim, My Life as a Teenage Robot, Rocko's Modern Life, The Ren and Stimpy Show, Catscratch, El Tigre: The Adventures of Manny Rivera and Tak and the Power of Juju.
+The game is an installment in the Nicktoons Unite! series, serving as a sequel to the 2005 game Nicktoons Unite! and the 2006 game Nicktoons: Battle for Volcano Island.
+The game features a dozen playable characters from various Nicktoons, including SpongeBob SquarePants, Invader Zim, Danny Phantom, The Adventures of Jimmy Neutron, Boy Genius, The Fairly OddParents, My Life as a Teenage Robot, Rocko's Modern Life, The Ren & Stimpy Show, Catscratch, El Tigre: The Adventures of Manny Rivera, and THQ's Tak and the Power of Juju.

 Gameplay

-Nicktoons: Attack of the Toybots gameplay includes playing as two Nicktoons in some levels and piloting an operational mech suit (created by Jimmy Neutron) in others.
+Nicktoons: Attack of the Toybots gameplay includes playing as two Nicktoon characters in some levels and piloting an operational mech suit (created by Jimmy Neutron) in others.
 Players journey through Bikini Bottom, Amity Park, the Ghost Zone (GBA version only), Fairy World, Pupununu Village (handheld version only), Retroville (handheld version only), and Calamitous' Lair (console version only), as well as the Toybot Factory, which is divided into multiple segments.